Fabrice Guerrier: Syllble Studios

-In October 2020, Syllble partnered with Moko Magazine Caribbean Arts and Letters to establish the Caribbean Sky Islands fictional world and publish stories from Black Caribbean speculative fiction writers.
+In October 2020, Syllble partnered with Moko Magazine Caribbean Arts and Letters to establish the Caribbean Sky Islands, a collaborative fictional world created by Black Caribbean speculative fiction writers.

-In May 2021, Guerrier collaborated with The Innovation Station: Creative Industry Lab at the U.S. State Department to bring together science fiction writers from around the world to solve some of the worlds toughest global challenges through the One Humanity Writing Collective.
+In May 2021, Guerrier collaborated with the Innovation Station: Creative Industry Lab at the U.S. State Department to convene science fiction writers from around the world through the One Humanity Writing Collective, a program designed to address global challenges through speculative fiction.